bmezaris/ObjectGraphs/README.md

 ## Usage

-To run the code for the different datasets (FCVID, YLIMED) use the corresponding settings described in the paper.
+To run the code for the different datasets (FCVID, YLI-MED) use the corresponding settings described in the paper.
 For instance, to train the model end-to-end and evaluate it using the FCVID dataset, run:
 ```
 python train.py --dataset_root <fcvid root directory> --dataset fcvid --num_epochs 60 --step_size 50 --lr 1e-4 --batch_size 64